cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/070-litrev.md

 title: Literature Review
 slug: literature-review
 abstract: Scholarly Literature and the Literature Review
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 ## Scholarly Literature and the Literature Review

 ### Scholarly Literature

-Scholarly literature refers to research that is published in academic journals and books by experts in a particular field.
+**Scholarly** **literature** refers to **research** that is published in academic journals and books by experts in a particular field.
 It is different from more popular sources like newspapers, magazines, websites, and encyclopedias in several key ways:

 - **Purpose**: Scholarly literature aims to present new research, theories, methodologies, interpretations, or arguments to advance knowledge in a field.
 Popular sources provide general information for a broad audience.
 - **Authors**: Scholarly literature is written by scholars and researchers who are actively contributing new knowledge in their field.
 Popular sources may incorporate scholarly findings, but are not written by the original researchers.